-We’re «SWISS Virtual» — an association regulated by articles 60ff. of the Federal Civil Code of Switzerland.
-Our official seat is at Zurich Airport, the Municipality of Kloten, Switzerland.
-The association is politically and confessionally neutral.
+We are «SWISS Virtual» — an association regulated by articles 60 et sqq. of the Federal Civil Code of Switzerland.
+Our official seat is at Zurich Airport (Kloten), Switzerland.
+We are operating as a politically and confessionally neutral non-profit organization.

 The membership fees will be defined by the Board of Directors and are collected monthly.
 The Board of Directors can allow a lower fee if the amount is payed upfront for a year.
 Management and Board of Directors are also subject to the membership fee.

 Only individuals which support our cause can become members.
-Membership ends when a member withdraws, is excluded or dies.
+Membership ends when a member withdraws, is excluded or upon death.

 Members can choose to withdraw anytime if they return any hold property of the association, such as Member ID Cards.
 Paid fees will not be refunded.

-One fifths of all members may request the immediate meeting of all members anytime by explaining the reason for it to the Board of Directors.
-The Board of Directors will arrange it within two weeks after receiving the request at most.
+One fifth of all members may request the immediate meeting of all members anytime by explaining the reason for it to the Board of Directors.
+The Board of Directors will arrange for this meeting within two weeks after receiving the request at the latest.
 This meeting may take place electronically.

 The General Assembly has the following duties and competences which cannot be withdrawn from it:

 The Board of Directors consists of five to seven individuals.
-They are elected for a period of three years and can be re-elected.
+They are elected for a period of four years and can be re-elected.

 The Board of Directors decides on issues and represents the association.
-It issues regulations and documents.
+It issues the policies.

-To ensure a professional management of the association, the Board of Directors can appoint a Managing Body led by a CEO.
-The Board of Directors can at it’s discretion defer any duties it seems fit to that Managing Body.
+To ensure a professional management of the association, the Board of Directors can appoint a Management led by a Chief Executive Officer.
+The Board of Directors can at its discretion defer any duties it seems fit to that Management.

 The Board of Directors has all the competencies which are not deferred by law or by these statutes to another governing body.